lukastaegert/check-commit/README.md

   need to be met in order for the commit to pass.

   If you only have a single validation rule, you do not need to wrap it in an array.

+  Simple strings are equivalent to rules that only have a `test` field.

 ## Troubleshooting
 You may safely check your configured hook against the current branch without committing by running